-When you visit the Panorama Mesdag, you are traveling back in time.
-When you see the 360-degree view of the dunes, the sea and the fishing village of Scheveningen, you are stepping back in time and experiencing how it looked like in 1881.
+When you visit Panorama Mesdag, you travel back in time.
+The 360-degree view of the dunes, the sea and the fishing village of Scheveningen allows you to step back in time and experience what it looked like in 1881.

-Painted by Hendrik Willem Mesdag, one of the most important painters of The Hague School, with help from his friends and his wife, Sientje Mesdag-van Houten.
-The Panorama Mesdag is vital for being the oldest panoramic painting in its original location but, I feel like its importance lays more on the topic it features.
+The Panorama Mesdag was painted by Hendrik Willem Mesdag, one of the most important painters of the Hague School, with help from his friends and his wife, Sientje Mesdag-van Houten.
+It is vital because it is the oldest panoramic painting in its original location, but I feel its importance lies more in its topic.

 Some of the history behind the Panorama Mesdag

-At the end of the 19th century, there was a craze of panorama paintings, and this is the reason why the Panorama Mesdag came to be at that time.
-Hendrik Mesdag got the word from some entrepreneurs in Brussels that they wanted to invest in this with a Maritime Panorama theme.
+At the end of the 19th century, there was a craze for panorama paintings, which is why the Panorama Mesdag came to be then.
+Hendrik Mesdag got word from some entrepreneurs in Brussels that they wanted to invest in this with a Maritime Panorama theme.

-The design started to come into shape in May 1881, when the building was over construction in the center of The Hague.
-Hendrik Mesdag had a canvas that was more than 14 meters in height and 100 in width.
-The solution to fill this up was the use of a glass cylinder as a sketch tool and transfer the paintings into its more substantial form.
+The design started to shape in May 1881, when the building was constructed in the center of The Hague.
+Hendrik Mesdag had a canvas over 14 meters in height and 100 in width.
+The solution to fill this up was using a glass cylinder as a sketch tool and transferring the paintings into their more substantial form.

-One thing that makes the Panorama Mesdag important when it comes to art history is how Hendrik Mesdag used photographs to research the painting.
-Mostly for shadows of buildings and perspective details.
-Before that, pictures were not easy to come by as reference, but Hendrik Mesdag liked it so much that he made extensive use of it in his later years while working in Amsterdam.
+One thing that makes Panorama Mesdag important in art history is how Hendrik Mesdag used photographs to research the painting, primarily for shadows of buildings and perspective details.
+Before that, pictures were not easy to come by as references, but Hendrik Mesdag liked them so much that he extensively used them in his later years while working in Amsterdam.

-Today, the Panorama Mesdag is one of the most important tourist destinations in The Hague.
+The Panorama Mesdag is one of The Hague’s most important tourist destinations today.
 And it’s a fantastic piece of artwork that everybody needs to see.

 Panorama Mesdag in The Hague